Valletta F.C.: 2007–08: Champions again

 Hope for their first trophy in seven years was a huge thought running through Valletta fans in the summer of 2007.
 Valletta spent a lot of money in the transfer market and expectations were high.
 Valletta began the season in the worst possible fashion, with a 3–2 defeat to Eternal rivals, Floriana.
 Valletta's poor start continued with a 1–1 draw against Hibernians, defeat to Sliema, a 0–0 draw with Hamrun Spartans and Msida respectively.
 However, eventually Valletta hit good form with a 1–0 win over Birkirkara, a 7–0 trashing over champions Marsaxlokk and they gained revenge over Floriana with a 4–0 win on 8 December.
 After wins over Msida, Mqabba, Hamrun, Sliema and Marsaxlokk the club showed its winning pedigree.
 Valletta headed to the final round of the season on a high note.

 Valletta won their 19th Premier League title after Marsaxlokk failed to beat Birkirkara on Saturday 3 May after a very successful Championship Pool campaign.
 However, with the title in the bag the long unbeaten streak soon came to an end, and the season ended with a number of defeats.
 The team also failed to reach the U*Bet F.A.
 Trophy 2008 final, after losing 4–2 to rivals Birkirkara in the semi-final.
 But except for the early stages and the post-championship games, Valletta had been the most consistent side.

-20th Title
+Consecutive titles

 Valletta won the 2010–11 BOV Premier League as an unbeaten team which brought the 20th title to Valletta FC's history.

-21st Title (3/4 cups)

-Valletta won The 2011–12 BOV Premier League with two matches still to go after beating Sliema Wanderers 3–0, this was the 21st title in the history of Valletta.
+Valletta won the 2011–12 BOV Premier League with two matches still to go after beating Sliema Wanderers 3–0, this was the 21st title in the history of Valletta.
+They were champions of Malta again in 2013–14, 2015–16 and 2 year in a row 2017–18 and 2018–19 for a total of 25 titles.

-They won three cups out of four cups in the domestic league: